International student academic progress

 - enrolment into English as a second language support

 - referral to Murdoch’s health and counselling services

 - regular progress meetings with a myMurdoch Advice student success advisor

 - other strategies dependant on your current situation and future needs

 - provision of additional resources and tools to support you.

 Once you have signed the intervention strategy it will be implemented and recorded on your student file.
 The signed agreement will be sent to you along with an email outlining the agreement and any actions required.
 You are responsible for following the agreed plan.

-If you make continued unsatisfactory academic progress after an intervention strategy has been implemented, Murdoch University can suspend or exclude you accordingly, as per Standard 10.6 of the National Code 2007.
+If you continue to not meet satisfactory progress after an intervention strategy has been implemented, Murdoch University may ultimately suspend, exclude and report you to Government.
+Please see Standard 8 of the National Code.

 If you appeal this decision, you will be permitted to remain enrolled during the appeal period.
 However, if you choose not to appeal, or the appeal resolution is in favour of Murdoch’s decision, Murdoch is required to report you to the Department of Home Affairs for failing to make satisfactory academic progress.

 If the appeal resolution is successful for you, you must be put on a mandatory Performance Contract Intervention Strategy.
-Your enrolment will then be reviewed at the end of the appropriate study period to monitor ESOS compliance with satisfactory course progression.
+Your enrolment will then be reviewed at the end of the appropriate study period to monitor Education Services for Overseas Students (ESOS) Act compliance with satisfactory course progression.